fianalins/FunkinQOL/README.md

 # Features

-- Lined up the Note Splash effect.
+- Lined up the Note Splash effect
 - Fixed default offset of player strums
-- Added Middlescroll (no opponent strums)
+- Middlescroll
-- Added Ghost Tapping (probably not as robust as other engines, but does its job at preventing penalties when there are no notes)
+- Ghost Tapping
-- Added Judgement Counter
+- Judgement Counter
-- Changed Score Text to be similar to that of Psych Engine (or basically any other engine)
+- Changed Score Text to be similar to that of Psych Engine
-- Changed Health Bar colors to be softer (with option to disable)
+- Changed Health Bar colors to be softer
-- Added option to enable Score Text Zoom (zoom on hit, reverse zoom(?) on miss)
+- Option to enable Score Text Zoom
-- Changed Health Bar and Icons to be semi-transparent when using Middlescroll
+- Ability to change transparency of Health Bar and Icons
+- Time Bar with four different modes
-- This text not being up-to-date
+- This text not being up-to-date, or showing all features

 # Credits and Special Thanks